Strengthen What Remains

-Strengthen What Remains is an American hardcore and metal band.
-They come from Tampa, Florida.
+Strengthen What Remains was an American hardcore and metal band.
+They came from Tampa, Florida.
 The band started making music in 2007.
 The band released a studio album, Humanity, in 2010, with On the Attack Records.
 They signed to Blood & Ink Records, where they released, Turning a Blind Eye, another studio album, in 2013.
 Their subsequent release, Justice Creeps Slow, an extended play was released by Blood and Ink Records, in 2015.

 Background

-Strengthen What Remains is a hardcore band from Tampa, Florida.
-They count as their members Josh White, Phil Amos, and Danny Mills.
+Strengthen What Remains was a hardcore band from Tampa, Florida.
+They counted as their members Josh White, Phil Amos, and Danny Mills.

 Music history

 The band commenced as a musical entity in 2010, with their first release, Humanity, a studio album, that was released on November 1, 2010, from On the Attack Records.
 They were signed to Blood and Ink Records, where they released another studio album, Turning a Blind Eye, on August 13, 2013.
 Their subsequent release, an extended play, Justice Creeps Slow, was released on June 9, 2015, by Blood & Ink Records.
 Most recently, SWR released a 2017 Promo on January 27, 2017.
 The band announced that they plan to disband sometime in late 2018 or early 2019.
-They played their final show in January 2019 during the FYA Fest 6 Pre-Show.
+They played their final show on January 4, 2019 during the FYA Fest 6 Pre-Show.
 A month later in February 2019, the band published their final two songs via Bandcamp, the two song release titled "Crisis of Faith".
 Members of the band have a new band, Exit Strategy.
+On December 21, 2024, they played a one-off reunion performance at Deviant Libation to benefit For The Children Florida.